Rotating your SSL/TLS certificate - Amazon Aurora

 Automatic server certificate rotation

-If your CA supports automatic server certificate rotation, RDS automatically handles the rotation of the DB server certificate.
+If your root CA supports automatic server certificate rotation, RDS automatically handles the rotation of the DB server certificate.
 RDS uses the same root CA for this automatic rotation, so you don't need to download a new CA bundle.
 See Certificate authorities.

 The rotation and validity of your DB server certificate depend on your DB engine: